directus/directus/docs/guides/headless-cms/content-versioning.md

 ---
-description: This guide covers the process of enabling and utilizing content versioning in Directus.
+description: This guide covers the process of enabling and utilizing Content Versioning in Directus.
 contributors: Esther Agbaje
 ---